 Comprehension Killer and 8 Ways to Use Word Study

 Word study kills reading comprehension.
 Plain and simple.
-But there are ways to use word study to save reading comprehension...and that's what I'm going to show you.
+But there are ways to use word study to save reading comprehension...and that's what I'm going to show you in this post.
+Plus there are a few teaching bonuses along the way!

 If you teach in upper elementary or middle school, you know you don't have time for word study.
 You have to prepare for reading standards and standardized comprehension assessments!